 Increasing incidents of sexual harassment of working women in all sectors in India created the necessity of the Government’s intervention to help in creating a safe work environment for women.

 The Supreme Court in the case of Vishaka and Others v.
-State of Rajasthan and Others (1997 (7) SCC 323), had laid down “Vishakha Guidelines” that had guidelines relating to sexual harassment of women at the workplace till a historical piece of legislation was enacted by the government.
+State of Rajasthan and Others (1997 (7) SCC 323), had laid down “Vishakha Guidelines” that had guidelines relating to sexual harassment of women till a historical piece of legislation was enacted by the government.

-Thus, was born The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act (hereinafter referred to as “POSH Act”) 2013.
+Thus, was born The Sexual Harassment of Women at Workplace Act (Prevention, Prohibition, and Redressal hereinafter referred to as “POSH Act”) 2013.

 - prohibition, and

-This Act came into force from December 9, 2013, and is legally binding on all employers and workplaces.
+This women harassment Act came into force on December 9, 2013, and is legally binding on all employers and workplaces.

 Foundation of the Act

-This Act is an extension of the Vishakha Guidelines issued by the Supreme Court in 1997 and its foundation lies in:
+This India Sexual Harassment Act is an extension of the Vishakha Guidelines issued by the Supreme Court in 1997 and its foundation lies in: